June 24-28, 2018

 - Two samples of your creative writing (not longer than 4 pages each - can be excerpts from longer works)

-After the May 1 deadline, the Summer Camp Admissions Committee will evaluate all applications and determine which students will be accepted.
-Acceptance and non-acceptance notifications will be sent via email by the middle of May, 2017.
-Along with their acceptance letter, students will receive specific instructions on where to find and download all required materials for camp attendance including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and must be back in our hands by June 1.
+After the May 1 deadline, the Summer Camp Directors will evaluate all applications and determine who will be accepted.
+Acceptance and non-acceptance notifications will be sent via email by the middle of May, 2018.
+Along with their acceptance letter, they will receive specific instructions on where to find and download all required materials for camp attendance including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and must be back in our hands by June 1.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)

 Refunds, less the $100 non-refundable deposit, will be made for cancellations received by June 1.
 50% refunds will be made for cancellations received from June 2-10.
 No refunds are given for cancellations received after June 10.